-Fresh, Free and a Bit Frantic: Find Out What’s This Kind of Compulsion
+Fresh, Free and a Bit Frantic: Find Out More About My Bike Compulsion

-A bicycle has a simple yet elegant design that makes people and places look instantly more stylish – at least from my passionate point of view!
-This also resonates the use of a fancy wording here: the bike being the ludic element in this context.
+In Brazil, we have a cute nickname for bicycle, Magrela, that can be translated as Slim.
+It resonates with such elegant design that makes people and places look instantly more stylish – at least from my passionate point of view!
+This also allows me to persist with the fancy wording, claiming the bike is the ludic element in the images.

 Now, seriously.
 These are examples of how the ordinary become extraordinary, depending on the way you envision it.
-Whether there’s a skinny is in front of a luxury store in Sweden or parked at an area under construction in Sri Lanka.
-Whether one outfit is cool or that’s the unusual attitude what makes is fashionable.
-Or if I invent to name it Bikemania, Bike Magia or Bikephilia, not sure whether I’m expressing my love properly.
+Whether a bike is nonchalantly parked in front of a luxury store in Sweden or embellishing an arid construction area in Sri Lanka.
+Whether one outfit is really unique or it’s the unique context that makes it seem edgier.
+Or if I choose to name it Bikemania, Bike Magia or Bikephilia, although it wouldn’t affect my great love for bikes.

 And since I am already showcasing a lack of skills that makes me happy, I must confess a bizarre bike ritual: singing in the ride.
 Picture myself on a public bicycle playing with the amazing acoustics in the streets of Liubliana…. shamelessly enduring outdoor karaoke and feeling like I could revive Freddie Mercury.
 Don’t stop me noooow!

 Performing my own musical scenes all over Slovenia, I collected other fun adventures involving Magrelas: an electric bike ride through the country’s lovely vineyards, an afternoon encouraging a friend’s first attempt biking to our Workspace and the night I returned from there so distracted (singing, perhaps) that I ended up in front of a road sign pointing out Austria.
 The next morning, same friend text me: “Why did you come back so late?
 Steamy sessions with a local guy.?”.
 No. I only sweated riding the bike!